eProsima/Fast-DDS/README.md

 eProsima develops new features and plug-ins for DDS, interoperability tools, and personalized networking middleware solutions for its customers.

 ## Release 0.5.0
-* Writer Liveliness Protocol added
+* Writer Liveliness Protocol added.
-*
+* Static Endpoint Discovery Protocol adepted to support the definition of Qos.

 ## Release 0.4.0